rippedpiracy/docs/Scene/predbs.md

 ## Honorable Mention
 **[CrackWatch](https://crackwatch.com/)**

-Instead of being an automatic feed, CrackWatch has user-submitted Releases with their only focus being Games. **_Currently Offline_**.
+Instead of being an automatic feed, CrackWatch has user-submitted releases with their only focus being games. **_Currently offline_**.